 I’ve gone on the Kohala Zipline tour three times!
 YES!
 Three times.
 My daughter enjoyed it when she was eight and my mother enjoyed it when she was 70!
 This really is for everyone who isn’t afraid of heights.
 It’s so much fun!
 They are nine lines that increase in length and height above the ground.
 There are also a few “bridges” and some repelling to get out of the trees.

 It’s a long drive out to the Kohala Coast, but a day spent in Hawi is well worth it.
 When you get to their home base, they get you suited up with a helmet, gloves, and harness.
 Then they put the small group into a Pinzgauer and then they take you up, up, up, up the mountain, through macadamia nut farms and pasture land to the Zipline area.
 It’s all under canopy and everyone had a great time.

 Then drive all the way to the end of the road to Pulolu Valley.
 Parking might be tight, so I suggest getting there early.
-The cliff side views are stunning and if you are up to the hike, I’ve heard that the black beach at the bottom is beautiful!
-I have never done the hike personally, but I’ve heard that coming back up is not for the out of shape.
-If you’re like myself, I’d recommend back tracking to a little roadside pineapple stand that has some the BEST pineapples.
+The cliffside views are stunning and if you are up to the hike, I’ve heard that the black beach at the bottom is beautiful!
+I have never done the hike personally, but I’ve heard that coming back up is not for the out-of-shape.
+If you’re like me, I’d recommend backtracking to a little roadside pineapple stand that has some of the BEST pineapples.